dawaldron/covid-19-indiana-schools/by-unsd/README.md

 | studentCasesTot | numeric   | Total cases since dataset was created in fall of 2020                                                          |
 | studentCasesNew | numeric   | Difference in cases since last downloaded version of file                                                      |

 Several schools appear to have reported incomplete numbers to the state.
-New case numbers for the following school districts were corrected based on separate reports.
-No accurate reports have been located for Gary Community School Corporation.
+New case numbers for the following school districts were corrected based on separate reports from school districts.
+Total case numbers havenot been adjusted, so new case numbers will not add up for these districts.

 | ncesID  | corpName                           |
 |---------|------------------------------------|